chrislzm/BackInStock/NotificationService/README.md

 ## Deployment

-This application can be run as a service or launched on-demand.
+This application can be run on-demand or as a service.
 If the JAR file does not execute on your system, execute the application with the command `java -jar build/libs/notification-service-0.1.0.jar`.
 You may need to remove the `executable = true` line from `build.gradle` and recompile the application first.

 ### Shopify Setup
 1. Ensure each Shopify product variant has been assigned a corresponding product image.
 This can be done in either: